niemopen/niem-naming-design-rules/ndr-v6.0-psd01.md

 ## 3.4 The NIEM metamodel

-A data model in NIEM is either a [message model](#def), defining the information content of a [message type](#def), or a [reuse model](#def), making the agreed definitions of a community available for reuse.
+A data model in NIEM is either a [<span class="termRef">message model</span>](#def-message-model), defining the information content of a [<span class="termRef">message type</span>](#def-message-type), or a [<span class="termRef">reuse model</span>](#def-reuse-model), making the agreed definitions of a community available for reuse.
 The information required for those purposes can itself be modeled.
 The model of that information is the *NIEM metamodel* -- an abstract model for NIEM data models.
 The metamodel is expressed in UML, and is described in detail in [section 4](#4-data-models-in-niem).
 At a high level, the major components of the metamodel are properties, classes, datatypes, namespaces, and models.
 [Figure 3-7](#fig3-7) provides an illustration.

 <figure>
   <a name="fig3-2"/></a>